junxit/us-congress-bills-110/metadata.md

 - 2007-07-09 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 With written report No. 110-126.
 - 2007-07-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 262.
 - 2007-07-25 — Referred to the Committee on Banking, Housing, and Urban Affairs pursuant to the order of May 27, 1988, for a period not to exceed 60 days.
+- 2007-09-19 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-09-26 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd without amendment.
+Without written report.
+- 2007-09-26 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd without amendment.
+Without written report.
+- 2007-09-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 388.